The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-- know and be able to use the terms: Boxplots, box, whisker, upper and lower adjacent values, rate, time series, line plot.
+- understand and use the following terms: boxplots, box, whisker, upper and lower adjacent values, rate, time series, line plot

 - Current section: Introduction